mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 in the streets.
 Clearly the City is facing a problem that will eventually escalate if ignored.
 The is why the researchers have chosen their own city to conduct the research.

+The researchers need a effective traffic detection system that will eventually notify people when a particular street is experiencing traffic congestion.
+To fully understand what the traffic detection system will do and how will it work, some technologies are used to aid us in our research.
+One of this technologies is called Computer Vision.
+Computer Vision is simply a technology that depends heavily on images and converts this images to large arrays of positive integers.
+Imagine a matrix, the matrix has a 2 by 2 dimension.
+Each element in the matrix is a positive integer, that integer represents the color of that pixel.
+Images may vary in size or resolution so does the matrix.
+The matrix represent only a single image, a video stream consists many images and converts those images to a matrix one by one.
+After the conversion from image to matrix, mathematical models are used to know if there are changes in the current matrix from the previous matrix.
+This is what computer vision does.
+Computer vision will detect moving objects in the images through video cameras.
+Computer vision is used as the primary technology used in detecting moving vehicles in the road.

 ---

 <sup>1</sup> Traffic congestion